haroonalhadisk/video-transcriber-app/Readme.md

 5. **Confirm Processing**: Review the detected URLs and confirm to start batch processing
 6. **Monitor Progress**: Track progress as each video is downloaded and transcribed
 7. **Review Log**: Check the processing log for detailed information about each video
+8. **Error Handling**: The system will continue processing even if some videos have issues with Groq

 #### Instagram Saved Posts
 1. Click on the "Instagram Saved" tab